Statement Of Compliance With The QCA Corporate Governance Code

 The Company is a mineral exploration and development company whose objective is to discover and develop world class ore bodies in order to create value for its shareholders.

 Its strategy to achieve this is to explore in politically stable and geographically attractive countries such Ireland as Finland.

 To accomplish its strategy the Company employs experienced individuals with a track record of success of discovering world class ore bodies together with suitably qualified technical personnel and consultants, experienced drilling and geophysical and other contractors and uses accredited international laboratories and technology to interpret assay and other technical results.

 Additionally, the Company ensures as far as possible to obtain adequate working capital to carry out its work obligations and commitments.

 By co-ordinating all of the above this should result in a satisfactory return and value for shareholders

-It is the intention of the Board to publish a statement in accordance with Principle 1 for inclusion in the annual report and accounts for the year to 31 May 2018; a limited statement, not in accordance with Principle 1, was included in the annual report and accounts for the year to 31 May 2017.
+A limited statement, not in accordance with Principle 1, was included in the annual report and accounts for the year to 31 May 2020.

 2. Seek to understand and meet shareholder needs and expectations.

 Primary responsibility for effective communication with shareholders lies with the Chairman and Managing Director; however, all Directors are available to meet with shareholders at the annual general meeting.

 The Company gives high priority to shareholders needs and expectations by means of a comprehensive investor relations programme.